Finno-Ugric transcription: Consonants

 Small-cap (voiceless) and lower-case (voiced) л are distinct when italic.

 When there are two consonants in a given space, the bottom row is voiced and the top row is voiceless; when there are three, the centre row is lenis or partially devoiced, and the top row is fortis or fully devoiced (tenuis).
-Some sources add a second middle row for the plosives and affricates (Note: The affricate series (not shown in the table): ') with small capitals of the voiceless consonants, so that a four way distinction between fortis, lenis, partially voiced, and full voiced is maintained.
+Some sources add a second middle row for the plosives and affricates with small capitals of the voiceless consonants, so that a four way distinction between fortis, lenis, partially voiced, and fully voiced is maintained.

+In the columns where they appear, the sibilants are further split into two sub-columns: the left columns for each are described as "narrow" sibilants, while the right columns are described as "wide" sibilants.
+Wide alveolar UPA ' is approximately IPA /[ʃ]/, wide palatalised alveolar UPA ' is approximately IPA /[ɕ]/.

 ' (not shown in the table) are lateral fricatives. ' and ' in the table are also fricatives derived from letters for approximants.

 Other sources have ' and ' (') for fricative ', ' for the uvular trills, and ' for the glottal stop '.

 The Uralic languages transcribed with this system do not contain non-pulmonic consonants except paralinguistically, thus only clicks are supported by FUT.
 There are two conventions: a leftward arrow, for ' etc., and Greek letters, for ' etc. Nasal clicks can presumably be written ' etc. under the first convention.